NCOBPS Awards Overview

 Annual Awards are given for the following sections: (1) Distinguished Book, (2) Teacher of the Year, (3) Outstanding Community Service, (4) Best paper by a faculty member, (5) Best paper by a student, and (6) Best paper by a graduate student on the topic of the LGBT African American community and its participation in American political life.
 Winners are selected by separate Awards Committee Divisions under the directive of the Awards Committee Chair pursuant to the policies and procedures in the NCOBPS Constitution and By-Laws (Chapter IV: Other Committees).

-Two additional awards, established by separate foundations, are presented at the Annual Awards Program: (1) The Jewel Limar Prestage Mentorship Award, and (2) Graduate Assistantship Program, Inc. (GAP) Scholarship; both have independent reviews and deadlines.
+Three additional awards, established by separate foundations, are presented at the Annual Awards Program: (1) The Jewel Limar Prestage Mentorship Award, (2) Graduate Assistantship Program, Inc. (GAP) Scholarship, and (3) The Dianne M. Pinderhughes Mentorship Legacy Award; each has independent reviews and deadlines.

 The President-Elect serves as the Awards Committee Chair.
 S/he selects the Awards Section Head(s), responsible for the coordination and selection of recipients for the Annual Awards with the exception of the Jewel Limar Prestage Mentorship Award and Graduate Assistantship Program, Inc. (GAP) Scholarship.